 Smoke and Soot

 After a fire damage there is always that smoke smell.
 There are two different types of smoke, wet smoke and dry smoke.
 It sounds weird I know but a wet smoke is from your plastics and rubbers.
 This is a low heat, smoldering, sticky and smelly smoke typically leaving smoke webs, these are a bit more difficult to clean.
 A dry smoke is your paper and woods, this is a fast burning, high temperature where heat rises (aka smoke rises).
 Knowing the smoke type helps figure out the soot residue type left behind.
 There are 3 types of soot residue after a fire, fuel oil soot (furnace puff backs), protein fire residue (produced by evaporation of material rather than from a fire), and other (tear gas, fingerprint powder and fire extinguisher residue).
-SERVPRO professionals are trained to handle the toughest of losses.
+SERVPRO of Omaha Northwest professionals are trained to handle the toughest of losses.
+If you have any questions or need our 24/7 services, call us at (402) 800-2134.